bmeurant/technical-docs/software-architecture/api-paradigms/rest.md

 #### Using HTTP Status Codes

-Using standard [[communication-protocols#HyperText Transfer Protocol (HTTP)|HTTP Status Codes]] is a core part of a self-descriptive message.
+Using standard [[http#HTTP Status Codes|HTTP Status Codes]] is a core part of a self-descriptive message.
 They immediately convey the outcome of a request.

 -   **2xx (Success)**: The request was successful.
     -   `200 OK`: Standard success response.